ThePieBaker90/On-The-Rim/Jesh's Shit/Weapons/Mosinka.md

 - **Rate of Fire**:
 	- 1
 - **Armor Penetration:**
-	- 1
+	- AP 1
 ---
 ### Special: Bayonet Charge
 - Once per short rest, as an action, move up to your normal movement speed in a straight line towards a target.
 - If ending within melee distance from the target, make a 2D4+STR piercing attack.
-- On a hit, the target must make a DC 10+proficiency+STR strength save or be knocked prone
+- On a hit, the target must make a DC 10+proficiency+STR strength save or be knocked prone.
 ---
 - **Properties**:
-	- I don't know what properties mean exactly yet, to be figured out later
+	- Martial
+ 	- [Ammunition:] 5
+  	- [Reload:] (bonus action, 1; action, full; bonus action, full, if empty)
+  	- Two-handed
+  	- Special
+  	- Unmoddable
 - **Value**:
 	- Negligible sale value, except to perhaps a collector or historian.
 - **Looks**: